pomponchik/subi/README.md

 python -c "print(777)"
 ```

-... on any system it will be divided in this way:
+... on any system it will be splitted in this way:

 ```python
 ['python', '-c', 'print(777)']